 She even breathes!

 Her bust heaves simulating breathing.
-Note the teflon washers that ensure a friction free motion.

 The feet swing backwards and forwards and then swing forwards together when she looks in her mirror.
 A difficult feat to accomplish. (excuse the pun).